apivideo/api.video-api-client-generator/templates/documentation/vod/video-best-practices.md

 A more visual representation can be found below:

-{% include "_partials/dark-light-image.md" dark: "/_assets/vod/video-best-practices/create-a-video-dark.svg", light: "/_assets/vod/video-best-practices/create-a-video-light.svg" %}
+{% include "_partials/dark-light-image.md" dark: "/_assets/vod/video-best-practices/create-a-video-dark.svg", light: "/_assets/vod/video-best-practices/create-a-video-light.svg", alt: "A diagram that shows the steps of creating a video object, and uploading a video" %}

 {% capture content %}
 **Important things to know**